tarnishedmoth/playdate-template/README.md

 # Troubleshooting
 - If you opened VSCode before you set your environment variable, VSCode hasn't picked up on the new environment variable yet - first try closing and reopening VSCode
 - `Task configuration failed: Could not read Playdate SDK version at <path>`
-  - Likely that the path to Playdate SDK folder set in your `PLAYDATE_SDK_PATH` is incorrect - double-check the path to your Playdate SDK and if it exists (by default, it's at `C:\Users\<Username>\Documents\PlaydateSDK` for Windows) and try setting it again
+  - This means that the PlaydateSDK folder was not found at the path that you set your `PLAYDATE_SDK_PATH` environment variable to.
+It likely means that your PlaydateSDK folder was not installed in the default documents folder (`C:\Users\<Username>\Documents\PlaydateSDK` for Windows).
+Double-check your Documents folder and look for a `PlaydateSDK` folder.
+If it's there, try setting it again.
+Otherwise, it got installed somewhere else, so you'll need to set the environment variable to that path, or reinstall the SDK at your normal documents folder
+  - Sometimes, for Windows, your PlaydateSDK gets installed in the OneDrive documents folder instead by default.
+In that case, you'll need to change the environment variable path to your OneDrive path instead (something like `"C:\Users\<Username>\OneDrive\Documents\PlaydateSDK"`), or reinstall the Playdate SDK in your normal documents folder
+  - Another possible Windows issue is the Playdate SDK gets installed on another drive (e.g. `D:\`, `E:\`, etc.)
+  - If you set a custom path, it's possible that you made a typo when setting your environment variable path - try setting it again
+  - After every change to your environment variable, you'll need to close and re-open VSCode for it to pickup the change
 - `Task configuration failed: Could not find the Playdate SDK.
 Please ensure that the PlaydateSDK is installed and the PLAYDATE_SDK_PATH environment variable is set`
-  - Likely that your `PLAYDATE_SDK_PATH` environment variable was not set correctly.
+  - This means that your `PLAYDATE_SDK_PATH` environment variable does not exist.
 Try setting it again, or look up how to set environment variables another way ("set environment variable windows" or "set permanent environment variable [Linux distro]")
 - `No build task to run found` when trying to run the build task
   - Likely that you've opened the wrong folder - the folder should be the one containing the `.vscode`, `builds`, and `source` folders, not a parent to that folder
 - `SDK Path Not Set` error on simulator